Assortment of French craft beer bottles and glasses.

 2. La Parisienne Brune

-Here’s a quick look at its profile:
+Quick look at the profile:

 • Style: Scotch Ale